Wallace Stegner: Legacy

+The Wallace Stegner Chair in Western American Studies at Montana State University was established to honor more than half a century of wisdom and commitment that novelist, historian, and conservationist Wallace Stegner contributed to the culture and society of the West.
+Stegner applauded the choice of Montana State University as the site of a chair in his name.
+“There’s an awakening in the rest of the country to the West and what it’s about,” he wrote shortly before his death in the spring of 1993.
+“And the West is waking up to itself.
+A chair in Western American Studies at MSU is a splendid way to inform the West about itself.”

 On the occasion of the 100th anniversary of Stegner's birth, Timothy Egan reflected in The New York Times on the writer's legacy, including his perhaps troubled relationship with the newspaper itself.
 Over 100 readers including Jane Smiley offered comments on the subject.

 In recognition of Stegner's legacy at the University of Utah, The Wallace Stegner Prize in Environmental or American Western History was established in 2010 and is administered by the University of Utah Press.
 This book publication prize is awarded to the best monograph the Press receives on the topic of American western or environmental history within a predetermined time period.

 Lewis-Clark State College in Lewiston, Idaho, has a history of presenting an annual lecture titled after Stegner.
 The Wallace Stegner Lecture has long been a literary-cultural highlight for the LCSC community.
 The annual lecture features discussions about the writer's relationship with the physical and psychological territories in which he or she resides.

 The Stegner Fellowship program at Stanford University is a two-year creative writing fellowship.
 The house Stegner lived in from age 7 to 12 in Eastend, Saskatchewan, Canada, was restored by the Eastend Arts Council in 1990 and established as a Residence for Artists; the Wallace Stegner Grant For The Arts offers a grant of $500 and free residency at the house for the month of October for published Canadian writers.
 In 2003, the indie rock trio Mambo Sons released the Stegner-influenced song "Little Live Thing / Cross to Safety" written by Scott Lawson and Tom Guerra, which resulted in an invitation for Lawson to serve as Artist-in-Residency for March 2009.